cheeyeo/neural-machine-translation/README.md

 781/781 [==============================] - 1047s 1s/step - loss: 0.2617 - acc: 0.9347
 ```

 The model's weights are saved in a separate file using `save_weights` API in Keras.

-The model structure is loaded at runtime and the saved weights loaded using `load_weights`.
+The model structure is serialized to JSON file format using `model.to_json()`.
+The model is de-serialized using `model_from_json` after reading in the architecture file and the weights loaded using `model.load_weights`.
+Both are demonstrated in `predict.py`

 The final model's accuracy is evaluated against an unseen test set, with the following BLEU scores:
 ```